 Anyway, once we passed the pass we stopped in the village of Bivio.
 We had spotted this village because they have a coffee roasting factory here.
 It is (apparently) the highest place in Europe where coffee is roasted.
 As coffee lovers, we were very curious.
 Unfortunately, we arrived on a Saturday and the factory is open to the public from… Monday to Friday!
 Anyway, we just had a coffee in this nice village and took a little tour.
 If you’re also curious, here is the website of Bivio Coffee.

 Our next stop was in the small village of Sur.
 We parked near the church and from there we started the short climb to Alp Flix.
 So I know we said that Heidiland was the region north of Graubünden but frankly they could have come to shoot the series in Alp Flix too 😉 This place is absolutely magical!!!
 These small lakes are clearly not as well known as the lake of Cauma or Cresta but very sincerely they have not much to envy them.
 The color of the water is a little less “blue” (can this even be said??? haha) but on the other hand the setting is simply idyllic.
-This place was a big favorite and no doubt we will talk about it in a future article!
+This place was a big favorite and no doubt we will talk about it

 - road trip kilometers: about 60km